JuliaLang/julia/doc/manual/control-flow.rst

 evaluates to ``true``, after which the associated block is evaluated, and no further condition expressions or blocks are evaluated.

+Note that very short conditional statements (one-liners) are frequently expressed using Short-Circuit Evaluation in Julia, as outlined in the next section.

 Unlike C, MATLAB, Perl, Python, and Ruby — but like Java, and a few other stricter, typed languages — it is an error if the value of a conditional expression is anything but ``true`` or ``false``: